corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/8 - Security and Encryption.md

 - **SSM Parameter Store**: Securely store parameters and secrets.
 - **Shield**: Managed Distributed Denial of Service (DDoS) protection service.
 - **WAF (Web Application Firewall)**: Protect web applications from common web exploits.

+## Cognito
+Amazon Cognito can be used to federate mobile user accounts and provide them with their own IAM permissions, so they can be able to access their own personal space in the S3 bucket.

+Amazon Cognito lets you add user sign-up, sign-in, and access control to web and mobile apps quickly and easily.
+It scales to millions of users and supports sign-in with social identity providers, such as Apple, Facebook, Google, and Amazon, and enterprise identity providers via SAML 2.0 and OpenID Connect.